-Canada enjoys a positive global reputation as one of the world’s safest countries, with citizens who enjoy generally contented lives free from substantial hardship.
-While any country’s standard of living can obviously differ quite a bit from person to person, a look at various social metrics highlight the things Canadians have to be thankful for — and the work that remains to be done.
+Canada is one of the world’s safest, most comfortable countries, with citizens who enjoy generally contented lives free from substantial hardship.
+While any country’s standard of living will obviously differ quite a bit from person to person, a look at various social metrics highlight the many things Canadians have to be thankful for — as well as where improvements still need to be made.

-See also the chapter on Social Issues in Canada, for information on current Canadian government policy regarding controversial questions involving life, sex, and individual rights.
+See also the chapter on Social Issues in Canada, for information on current Canadian government policy regarding controversial questions involving sex, gender, and individual rights.

 Accidents of various forms are generally responsible for around five per cent of all Canadian deaths, with suicides representing around one per cent, though both are vastly more common causes of death for Canadians under 40.